Form SSA 1696 Instructions

 If you’ve asked someone to help you claim Social Security benefits, you might be asked to complete a number of SSA forms.
 One of them is likely to be SSA 1696, Claimant’s Appointment of a Representative.

 This article will walk you through everything you need to know as you complete Form SSA 1696.
-Let’s start with step by step instructions.
+Let’s start with step-by-step instructions.

 How do I complete Form SSA 1696?